 Are you one of those aforementioned people who sleep on multiple pillows every night?
 Like I said before, this can be detrimental to the appearance of the skin on your neck because it can cause your neck to remain bent at an angle.
 Whenever your neck remains bent for long periods of time (such as when you sleep), it can encourage lines and wrinkles to form.
 Luckily, the fix is easy.
 Simply sleep on one pillow (the thinner the pillow, the better), so your neck remains in a more neutral position.
 It may not sound like much, but given that we spend nearly a third of our lives asleep, the effects really add up.

 UV rays are the number one cause of premature aging, which is why consistent sunscreen application is paramount.
 Make no mistake.
 This goes for the skin on your neck, too.
-I can’t tell you how many times I’ve seen someone apply sunscreen to their face, take whatever was left on their fingers and bring it down to their neck.
+I can’t tell you how many times I’ve seen someone apply sunscreen to their face, take whatever was left on their fingers, and bring it down to their neck.
 I can assure you that this application technique simply isn’t providing enough sun protection.
 You’re going to want to squeeze an additional nickel to quarter size out for the neck.
+Learn how to properly apply sunscreen properly to the neck, here.

 Moisturize Every Day